8fold/site-joshbruce.com/content-root/public/experiences/health-and-wellness/2023/content.md

 I went to a [float tank](https://www.floathorizen.com) while Becca and I were in Nashville visiting friends.
 I want to do as much as possible to relax my back and reduce inflammation.
 It was a one hour session and I had lights off and earplugs in.
 For the first little bit I just layer there with arms over head.

 Once I settled in to a point where I wasn’t drifting into the walls, I started bringing my arms toward my sides.
-Think downward motion of a [jumping jack](https://youtu.be/-O7z3ilCu-s).
+Think downward motion of a [jumping jack](https://youtu.be/-O7z3ilCu-s) or the [second novel movement for the shoulders](https://youtu.be/IXj64-Sv16E).
 Three main differences.
 First, I wanted to move slow enough to not propel myself through the epsom salt laden water.
 Second, I didn’t straighten my arms; wanted to make sure I was ready if I ran into the side of the tank.
 Third, I focused on rotating from the shoulders using my back muscles.
 The odd sensation was my lats ([latissimus dorsi](https://en.m.wikipedia.org/wiki/Latissimus_dorsi_muscle)) had a slight tremor.

 I normally associate this sensation when I would intentionally train to almost failure.
 However, in those instances, the shaking was accompanied by loads of stress and exertion.
 This was more like the sensation I felt when I first did the wall press and co-contraction slouch.